iaindooley/Decal60MinuteTutorial/README.md

  - Project and interface CSS can interfere with each other
  - Serious lack of documentation and vague, ambiguous or non-existent error reporting
  - API design issues
- - Hosting on all major continents
+ - We need hosting on all major continents
  - Using data-dcl prefixes on decal attributes

 More details on each of these points is included as an appendix at the end of the tutorial in the section "Detailed description of issues we aim to fix before launching for public use".

+We thought it prudent to present this list at the beginning of the tutorial but didn't want to get too bogged down in it!

 # Tutorial